dannyalegria/chatty/README.md

 messages.push({ message: req.body.message, time: new Date() });
 ```

 Second, we need to make a small adjustment to our client-side code to handle this new data structure.
-The ng-repeat of over our messages will need to look simlar to this:
+The ng-repeat of over our messages will need to look similar to this:
 ```html
 <div ng-repeat="message in messages track by $index">
   {{message.message}} : {{message.time}}